ViewComponent/view_component/docs/api.md

 To fix this issue, choose a different name.

+### `SlotPredicateNameError`

+COMPONENT declares a slot named SLOT_NAME, which ends with a question mark.

+This is not allowed because the ViewComponent framework already provides predicate methods ending in `?`.

+To fix this issue, choose a different name.

 ### `TranslateCalledBeforeRenderError`

 `#translate` can't be used during initialization as it depends on the view context that only exists once a ViewComponent is passed to the Rails render pipeline.